AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 symbols to represent a number: 0, 1, 2, 3 ..., 9.
 And as such we say that our numbers are represented in base 10, also known as a decimal base.

 We can, however, use more or less symbols to represent the same number value.
 For example, if we use base 16, we have 6 extra symbols that allow us to go all the way to 15 with a single symbol.
-The lazy way to find more symbols is to just the letters of the alphabet.
+The lazy way to find more symbols is to use the letters of the alphabet.
 So counting to 15 would look like this: 0, 1, ..., 9, A, B, C, D, E, F.

 We could also use a smaller base to represent the same number value.
 Binary, or base 2 only uses the symbols 0 and 1.
 So counting to 15 in binary would